Novartis/torchsurv/paper/paper.md

 auc(log_hzs, event, time, new_time=torch.tensor(10.))  # AUC at time 10
 ```

-**C-index.** The C-index is a generalization of the AUC that represents the assessment of the discriminatory capacity of the model across the time period [@Harrell1996;@Uno_2011].
+**C-index.** The C-index is a generalization of the AUC that represents the assessment of the discriminatory capacity of the survival model across the entire time period [@Harrell1996;@Uno_2011].

 ```python
 from torchsurv.metrics import ConcordanceIndex